shivanshPurple/Temporary-Portfolio/qwen.md

 - Update qwen.md file after every successful task completion.
 - When doing git commit message, use the following format: "[qwen] feat|fix|docs|style|refactor|test|chore: <description>".
+- Note: All components have been reorganized from `src/blocks` to `src/components` for better maintainability.